 How to book hotels for your trip to China

-One of the problems with Chinese hotels is the mattress.
-Due to Chinese medicine, Chinese people believe that the mattress should be hard and that’s what you’ll find in most hotels.
-Only the most expensive hotels (therefore with 4 or 5 stars) have soft mattresses, furthermore, hotel rooms are also generally dirty in cheap hotels.
+One of the problems with Chinese hotels are the beds.
+According to Chinese medicine, the mattress should be hard and that’s what you’ll find in most hotels.
+Only the most expensive hotels (4 or 5 stars) have soft mattresses.

 Finally the food.
 Don’t expect to find coffee and international breakfast in cheap Chinese hotels.
 You’ll find soup noodles and rice.